 - Digital collaboration: Proficiency with Slack, Zoom, Notion, Jira, GitHub, and async video tools (Loom, Volley).

-How to Find Remote Jobs That Pay Well
+How to Find Remote Jobs That Pay Well: Job Boards and Strategies

 - FlexJobs: Vetted remote listings with salary data.
 The 2026 FlexJobs Remote Work Index shows a 20% increase in remote postings from 60,000+ companies.
-For more on identifying fraudulent listings, see the guide to remote job scams.
+For avoiding scams, see the guide to remote job scams.

 - We Work Remotely: Largest remote-only job board, with strong tech and marketing representation.